-How Long Is a Half Marathon Distance?
+How Long Is a Half Marathon?

 How Long Does It Take to Run a Half Marathon?

-How Fast Is a 2 Hour Half Marathon?
+How Fast Is a 2-Hour Half Marathon?

 How Fast Is a 1 Hour 30 Minute Half Marathon?